Frogzalcoatl/mcbedrock-give-xtra/CONTRIBUTING.md

 	pnpm install
 	```

 3. Link this project to the com.mojang folder.
-(Added by Frogzalcoatl)

 	Open `deploy-pack.bat` and enter "y" to create symlinks in the com.mojang folder.